ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### The Claus Family

-The primary family member to be included if any would be Mrs. Claus as she can provide a more intimate perspetive of Santa Claus to the players.
+The primary family member to be included if any would be Mrs. Claus as she can provide a more intimate perspective of Santa Claus to the players.
 She has a big heart and cares for the hulderálfar and others who work towards the Yuletide mission.

 I envision Santa Claus to have at least a few children and given our chosen emphasis on Santa as Odin, we can make one at least be Thor or have his essence.